 Indiana Dunes and Trains?
 Yeah, we have that.

 It might be a little unexpected, but train enthusiasts love visiting Indiana Dunes Country.
-What makes our area so great for railroad themed excursions?
-Here’s five reasons:
+What makes our area so great for railroad-themed excursions?
+Here are five reasons:

 1. Tracks leading to and from Chicago